jfree/fxgraphics2d/README.md

 History
 -------

-20-Jan-2016 : Version 1.2 (not yet released)
+22-Jan-2016 : Version 1.2 (not yet released)
-- add support for dashed lines (implemented via reflection, as the required JavaFX API methods are supported in 1.8.0_40 or later only);
+- add support for dashed lines;
 - implemented getGraphicsDevice() method;
 - in setPaint() and setStroke(), don't update anything if the value is the same;
 - fixed bug in drawImage() method;